 Division 5 — Ministerial control

-111. Minister may give directions
+111. Minister may give WorkCover WA directions

 (1) The Minister may give directions in writing to WorkCover WA with respect to the performance of its functions, either generally or in relation to a particular matter, unless prevented by subsection (1a) from doing so, and WorkCover WA shall give effect to any such direction.